magento/magento2/app/code/Magento/AdminAdobeIms/README.md

 There you can switch the toggle for `Enable Logging for Admin Adobe IMS Module`

 # Password usage in Admin UI
+Done:
 1. Remove current user password verification from forms (edit user/add new user),
-2. Remove admin user set of passwords,
+2. Remove admin user set of passwords, [edit user]
 3. Check that it is still updating the admin user information,

+Open:
+1. Disable the password rules when creating a new user
+2. Remove admin user set of passwords, [create new user]
-4. Remove password refresh options from config,
+3. Remove password refresh options from config,
-5. Validate that crons etc dont happen,
+   1. Validate that crons etc dont happen
-6. Validate that when disabled the fields work again,
+4. Validate that when disabled the fields work again,
-7. Update Wiki
+5. Update Wiki
+6. Functional tests